3 Common Mistakes You Won't Want to Make During Medicare Enrollment

 What is Medigap?

-Medigap, or Medicare Supplement, insurance fills coverage gaps in traditional Medicare.
-It can also help cover deductibles, coinsurance and copays.
+Medigap, or Medicare Supplement insurance, fills in coverage gaps in traditional Medicare.
+It primarily helps cover deductibles, coinsurance, and copays.

 Government regulation makes these plans uniform in offerings, but cost and availability can vary.
-An insurance agent can help you navigate the plans available in your area and explain the differences between different plan offerings.
+We can help you navigate the plans available in your area and explain the differences between different plan offerings.

 What is Medicare Advantage?